Lorena Calise

 4. Reading under a wisteria

 La Feltrinelli in Corso Italia protects a genuinely magical and not-very-known corner.
 Go inside and reach the inner courtyard: an undulating cascade of petals compose an ideal floral ceiling in delicate shades of purple over the stands and shelves full of books.
-The benches below are perfect for relaxing in the cosy Pisan spring.
+The benches below are perfect for relaxing in the cosy Pisan haven.

 Right in the city centre, between Piazza dei Miracoli and Piazza dei Cavalieri, there is another place whose time (and space) is dictated by nature: the ancient Orto Botanico, the oldest botanical garden in the world.